tytydraco/yessleep/out/Hey_quick_question_how_do_your_parents_ground_you_Because_Im_starting_to_think_the_way_my_mom_does_it_is_different_than_everyone_elses_way.md

 The first few were lined with wood, but when I learned how to kick open the siding and get un-grounded early, she got one that was lined with steel.
 No amount of kicking will bust it open.

 It’s big enough to fit me, but it’s still extremely claustrophobic.
 When I was little, I was able to sit up inside it, but now that I’ve gotten taller, I can only lie down inside it.
 The air in the box is thin, and not breatheable for very long, so I’m constantly blacking out and re-awakening.
 It’s extremely dark inside, but I’ve got great night vision after years of doing this, so I’m able to see pretty well.
-Not that there’s much to see anyways.
-There’s just blank wooden walls.
+Not that there’s much to see anyways, besides blank wooden walls.

 The isolation is not the worst part.
 Hearing what lies below is the worst part.